Rosetta Stone Review: The Truth People Hide About This App

 It sounds appealing, doesn't it?

 I thought so too, at first.
-But after diving deep into the research and putting in countless hours with the program, I've come to realize that this promise is built on a fundamental misunderstanding of how adult language acquisition works.
+But after diving deep into the research and putting in countless hours with the language learning program, I've come to realize that this promise is built on a fundamental misunderstanding of how adult language acquisition works.

 The immersion method claim